PedroHaupenthal/alexa-generative-ai/README.md

-# Alexa skill using OpenAI GPT-3
+# Alexa Skill using Generative AI
-Alexa skill using OpenAI GPT-3
+Alexa Skill using Generative AI